 The executive leadership of sponsoring organizations also understands that their commitment and support means allowing their Leadership APTA participant to attend the required workshops and conferences listed below:

-- 2014 APTA Legislative Conference and class workshop session;
+- 2018 APTA Legislative Conference and class workshop sessions

-- 2014 APTA Annual Meeting & EXPO that honors the graduating class and features them at committee meetings, conference sessions, and their graduation program to present their leadership projects.
+- 2018 APTA Annual Meeting that honors the graduating class and features them at committee meetings, conference sessions, and their graduation program to present their executive leadership projects.

-The Leadership APTA Committee highly recommends that incoming class members attend the APTA 2013 Annual Meeting, including related class workshops and orientation programs.
+The Leadership APTA Committee highly recommends that incoming class members attend the 2017 APTA Annual Meeting & EXPO, including related class workshops and orientation programs.

-Executive leaders from sponsoring organizations recognize that their Leadership APTA participants will spend time over the year, from March to September, working on their leadership projects and will participate in related conference calls, online meetings, and web-based events.
-Upon graduation, Class of 2014 members will also serve as program coaches and mentors for the incoming Class of 2015.
+Executive leaders from sponsoring organizations need to recognize that their Leadership APTA participants will spend time over the year, from March to October, working on their executive leadership projects and will participate in related conference calls, online meetings, and web-based events.
+Upon graduation, Class of 2018 members will also serve as program coaches and mentors for the incoming Class of 2019.

-New this year: One of the goals of Leadership APTA is to develop future leaders of APTA.
-The Leadership APTA program now requires that each sponsoring organization actively supports at least one additional year of APTA involvement from its Leadership APTA participant immediately upon graduation through work on APTA committees, task forces or special projects.
+Committee Participation: One of the goals of Leadership APTA is to develop future leaders of APTA.
+The Leadership APTA program requires that each sponsoring organization actively supports at least one additional year of APTA involvement from its Leadership APTA participant immediately upon graduation through work on APTA committees, task forces or special projects.

 APTA thanks and recognizes our industry members who leverage their Leadership APTA graduates as valued leaders within their organizations and the industry.